Take control of your sleep with our pick of the elite slumber supervisors.

 The data is easy to digest, as shown above, but sadly the insights aren’t quite as meaty as we’d like.
 However, if you’re looking for something good at the sleep basics, the ScanWatch isn’t a bad call.

-- Read our Withings ScanWatch 2 review
+- Check out our full Withings ScanWatch 2 review